 Bike couriers, or bike messengers, provide a valuable service in cities where traffic poses a transportation hassle.
 Because bike couriers are not deterred by traffic jams or parking problems, they can often get across a city faster than if they were driving a car.

 While the digital age has somewhat displaced the need for bike couriers to deliver paper mail and other hard-copy documents, cyclists are still used for errand-running by various industries, such as the food and fashion industries.
+In fact, the Bureau of Labor Statistics projects 11 percent growth in this occupation over the next decade.

-Body painters usually work at fairs, festivals or other events that draw large numbers of people.
+Body painters usually work at fairs, festivals, or other events that draw large numbers of people.
 Some specialize in face painting, which is especially popular among families with children.
 Other body painters may work at concerts or music festivals, offering their services to adults.

 Body painters might also be employed on a photo or video shoot that requires clothing to be painted on, as part of the designers' artistic concept.
 Most body painters work on a freelance basis.